kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 There are two changes:

 - update the image from `crossplane/oam-kubernetes-runtime:latest` to `oamdev/vela-core:latest`
-- add an args `- "--disable-caps=all"`, this will disable all additional workload and trait built in vela-core.
+- add an args `- "--disable-caps=all"`, which will disable all additional workloads and traits built in vela-core.

 ```yaml
 apiVersion: apps/v1